lambdastack/lambdastack/docs/home/howto/CLUSTER.md

     subscriptionId: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx"
     ```

-    LScli will read this file and automatically use it for authentication for resource creation and management.
+    LambdaStack will read this file and automatically use it for authentication for resource creation and management.

     For both `aws`and `azure` the following cloud attributes overlap:
     - `use_public_ips`: When `true`, the VMs will also have a direct interface to the internet.
 While this is easy for setting up a cluster for testing, it should not be used in production.
 A VPN setup should be used which we will document in a different section (TODO).